Rabios/raylib-v7/README.md

 ### Coding

-> v7 by the way implements JavaScript 5.1 (Old JavaScript), That means some keywords won't be available like `const` and `else if`, And some of those modern keywords...
+> v7 by the way implements JavaScript 5.1 (Old JavaScript), That means some modern keywords won't be available!

-Enjoy coding with JavaScript!
+Enjoy game coding with JavaScript!

 ```js
 /*******************************************************************************************